 Lets face it.
 Getting a sense of direction on any chart is not an easy task.
-But its not impossible.
-Specially, when we combine Elliott waves or ‘The Wave Principle’ with Harmonic patterns and Fibonacci ratios for example.
+But it’s not impossible.
+Especially, when we combine Elliott waves theory with Harmonic patterns and Fibonacci ratios for example.

 Fibonacci ratios are an excellent tool to locate entry and exit points – the final piece of the puzzle.
 Although ‘The wave principle’ teaches us basically how the market moves, Fibonacci ratios help us locate price points where the impulses or corrections are likely to start or end.

 If you want to learn more about Elliott waves have a look at – elliottwave.com

 Elliott Waves, Harmonics, and Fibonacci ratios – a great combination for a strategy